RSM (Reliability, Scalability, Maintainability) - tradeoff exists between each

 Use VIEW

-tables as proxy created from new DB (transformations can be done to mimic old DB) but name them same as in old DB so that code pointing to old DB still works.
+tables as proxy created from new DB (transformations can be done to mimic old DB) but name them same as in old DB because the code is still expecting connection to the old DB.
 Rename old DB to “old_DB_obsolete” (unpoint).

-Once everything is working fine, refactor service code to point to new DB (some downtime to restart services).
+Once everything is working fine, refactor service code to entirely use new DB (some downtime to restart services).
 We can delete the proxy VIEW

 s after that.